-WHERE DID THE GIANT HUMANS COME FROM?
+WHERE DID THE OHIO VALLEY GIANTS COME FROM?

 Hundreds of giant human skeletons have been reported in Ohio.
 Who were they, where did they come from?
 The following hypotheses do not contradict current archaeological theories that conclude that, they do not know who the mound builders were, where they came from, nor where they went.